The Day Harry Chapin Died

-On July 16, 1981, Harry Chapin died, The famed singer-songwriter was killed in a car accident on the Long Island Expressway.
+Singer-songwriter Harry Chapin was killed on July 16, 1981, in a car accident on the Long Island Expressway.
 He was only 38 years old.

 He was taken by police helicopter to Nassau County Medical Center where doctors tried for 30 minutes to revive him, but he was pronounced dead at 1:05PM.
 The cause of death was given to the media as "cardiac arrest," and it is believed that the collision caused an artery to be torn from his heart, although it's possible he had suffered a heart attack while driving.

-However, Chapin was always clear to keep his politics separate from his music.
+However, Chapin was always committed to keeping politics separate from his music.
 "I learned back in the '60s that it was not very good to lecture people," he continued.
 "First of all, if anything, I have more foibles than most people.
 Most of my songs are about my own mistakes, my own idiocies, my own stupidities."

 At the time of his death, Chapin was working on several songs that were released posthumously in 1988 as The Last Protest Singer.